rdhar/gitops-2024/.github/README.md

 ##### Apply

-After `terraform plan` has been run, assuming the plan is satisfactory, mark the pull request ready for review.
-Assuming the pull request is approved, the workflow will run again - this time running `terraform apply`, with `plan_parity` set, to ensure the plan has not changed.
+After `terraform plan` has been run, assuming the plan is satisfactory, comment on the pull request to approve the plan.
+The workflow will run again - this time running `terraform apply`, with `plan_parity` set, to ensure the plan has not changed.

 > [!NOTE]
-> Apply will run on `pull_request_review` events when the PR is approved and the test workflow is skipped.
+> Apply will run when the pull request comment body contains: **terraform plan approved** and the test workflow is skipped.
 > The test workflow is skipped because it only runs on `pull_request` events.
 This has been tested in PR https://github.com/3ware/gitops-2024/pull/19

 ##### Diff Check